WEST OAKLAND STORIES

 ON THE STREET in West Oakland.

-THE CORNER: Campbell and 8th is a neighborhood hangout around a Liquor Store in West Oakland's Lower Bottoms, catty-corner to one of the low-income housing developments built in the l960s.
-Most everyone says it's a bad corner, and the Yemeni man who runs the store calls 911 a lot because of fights, but the Yemeni woman who lives above the store says she's never had any kind of trouble.
-She lets her children play outside because she knows the regulars won't let anything to them.
+THE CORNER: Campbell and 8th is a neighborhood hangout in front of one of the low-income housing developments built in the l960s.
+Most everyone says it's a bad corner, and the Yemeni man who runs the liquor store does call 911 a lot because of fights.
+But there are a lot of the older regulars still around and kids with their moms and the Yemeni woman who lives above the store says she's never had any kind of trouble.
+She says she lets her children play outside because she knows the regulars won't let anything happen to them.

 BOB ROSENBERG is one of a kind.
 He's a San Francisco-born Jewish guy, 50 now, and a long-time meth user.
-He's also a good old-car mechanic who can get a lot of junked cars or trucks to run — even if it's just for a few weeks.
-He makes money by scrapping metal and recycling cars and trucks so he's usually covered with grease and dirt.
-You could call him a kind of Godfather to the lost souls and addicts of Oakland's Lower Bottoms, but right now he's just trying to just survive.
-He used to get $400 for a junked car and now he gets $150.
-The junkyard and warehouse where he works and pays rent is going to be torn down in 2019.
-He's broke and getting old and it's getting harder and harder to live his life as a rebel.
+He's also a good old-car mechanic who can get a lot of junked trucks and cars to run — even if it's just for a few weeks.
+He makes money by scrapping metal and recycling cars so he's usually covered with dirt and grease.
+Some think of him as a kind of Godfather to the lost souls and addicts of Oakland's Lower Bottoms because he's smart and gives good advice and is a soft-touch for almost anything.
+But right now he's wondering how he'll survive.
+He used to get $400 for a junked car, but now that the market has tanked he gets $150.
+And in 2019 the junkyard and warehouse where he works and pays rent is going to be torn down and covered with market-rate and low-income housing.

-ALLIANCE METALS RECYCLING is (was) an old recycling center on the edge of West Oakland that supported a cottage industry for the poor.
-It was a way for families with a car or truck to supplement poverty-level incomes, and for homeless people with a shopping cart to work hard for a little cash.
-The city closed it down in August, 2016, over a lot of protests, and a market-rate condo development is now going up across the street.
+ALLIANCE METALS RECYCLING is (was) an old recycling center on the west edge of West Oakland that supported a cottage industry for the poor.
+It was a way for families with a car or truck and anyone with a shopping cart to get some cash or supplement poverty-level incomes.
+The city closed it down in August, 2016, over a lot of protests.
+A market-rate condo development is going up across the street.

 RIP: REST IN PEACE.
-There are a lot of murders in West Oakland, most of it black men killing other black men -- for "nothing" as the old-timers say.
+There are a lot of murders in West Oakland, most of it young black men killing other young black men -- for "nothing" as the old-timers say.
 A woman.
 An insult.
 Turf.
 Mistakes.
-The first seven photos here were taken at a “Repast" (the party after a funeral) for Donald Washington, a 21-year-old man who had three kids, two baby mamas and a lot of people who loved him.
-His grandmother says he was never in a gang and calls him a "sweetheart," "a Mama's boy."
-He was shot while sitting in the backseat of a van -- by mistake.
-The two men who did it knew him and have apologized to his family.
-Most of these murders in West Oakland don't make the news, but the lives lost are always deeply mourned.
+The first seven photos were taken at a “Repast" (the party after a funeral) for Donald Washington, a 21-year-old man who had three kids, two baby mamas and a lot of people who loved him.
+His grandmother says "he was actually a Mama's boy."
+He was shot while sitting in the back seat of a van by two men who knew him and have apologized to his family.
+They are going to jail for life and say it was for a mistake.
+Most of these murders don't make the news, and the black community doesn't protest, but the lives lost are always deeply mourned.

 HILLARY.
 When I happened upon Hillary sitting on a curb, getting ready to "go out," she told me twice: I am doing this for myself."
 Her wife was sitting across the street (you can see her in the distant group of woman).
 When I saw Hillary's shoulders I asked if she was trans, and she said, "No, I'm all woman" and flashed me a glimpse of what seemed to be a vagina though not exactly in the right place.